TBrush123/CharacterSheets/README.md

 # Why it exists?
 This is my project for learnig MERN stack.
-I like Deepwoken, so this is my first project!
+I like D&D, so this is my first project!